Georgina Huljich

-Georgina Huljich (January 30, 1974) is an Argentinean-American architect and educator.
+Georgina Huljich (born January 30, 1974) is an Argentine-American architect and educator.
 She is a partner in PATTERNS, a Los Angeles-based architecture firm.
 She has been teaching at the Department of Architecture and Urban Design at UCLA as an associate professor since 2006.

 Early life and education

 She received her B.Arch. from the National University of Rosario, Argentina in 1998.
 She later earned her Master of Architecture from the Department of Architecture and Urban Design at UCLA in 2003.

 Career

 Before joining PATTERNS, Huljich had worked at the Guggenheim Museum and Dean/Wolf Architects in New York, Banchini + Spina Arquitectos in Rosario, Argentina and at Morphosis Architects in Los Angeles.

 She was the Director of AUD Summer Programs at UCLA AUD from 2012 to 2016.
-She has been on the Executive Board at the Center for the Arts of Performance at UCLA since 2015.
+She has been on the executive board at the Center for the Arts of Performance at UCLA since 2015.

 She has served on national juries including the AIA Awards and the American Academy in Rome.

 Among others, she has been a visiting professor at the University of Pennsylvania, Syracuse University, Tokyo Institute of Technology, Berkeley, and Di Tella.

-At the Yale University of Architecture, she was the Louis I. Kahn Visiting Assistant Professor in 2013.
+At the Yale University of Architecture, she was the Louis I. Kahn Visiting assistant professor in 2013.

 Huljich co-authored PATTERNS Embedded (ACDCU, 2010) and Mute Icons and other Dichotomies of the Real in Architecture (Actar, 2020).
 With Marcelo Spina, she was the co-curator of the group show Matters of Sensation at Artist Space in New York (2008).